• Skip to main content

 First Responders, Doctors, Nurses and Hospital Personnel

-You work at a North Carolina hospital, or a doctor’s office, another healthcare facility, like a nursing home.
+You work at a North Carolina hospital, a doctor’s office, or another healthcare facility, like a nursing home.
 Your work demands that you keep going and keep caring for patients.
 And then you get sick.
-You cannot work, and even if your coronavirus case is mild, you miss work.
-It is the worst that could happen.
+You cannot work; even if your coronavirus case is mild, you miss work.
+It is the worst that could happen to our Healthcare workers.

 Do you get workers’ compensation payments for your medical treatment, which could be expensive?
 Or for your time out of work?

 You may qualify for workers’ compensation in North Carolina if you get COVID-19 from work.
-You could qualify for unemployment benefits too — how would you decide what are the best benefits for you?
+You could also be eligible for unemployment benefits — how would you decide the best benefits for you?

 How Could I Qualify for NC Workers’ Comp?